 "I see a lot of vintage guitars in my shop.
 Most aerosols don't really come close to looking like the colors they are intended to.
 These ColorTone finishes nail the look of vintage beauties I've had on my bench."

 —Erick Coleman, guitar repairman and StewMac tech advisor

 ColorTone® Metallic Aerosols are the easiest way to spray a metallic finish.
 No metal powders to mix, and no clogged spray guns.
-They can be sprayed over smooth unfinished wood; over sanded basecoats of grain filler; over ColorTone nitrocellulose Sanding Sealer, and over ColorTone Stains.
+Spray them over ColorTone White Vinyl Sealer.
+They can also be sprayed over smooth unfinished wood or grain filler.
 Spray additional coats of ColorTone Clear Aerosol Guitar Lacquer for a hard, durable finish with a deep gloss.
 Metallic coats should not be sanded.

 13-ounce aerosol cans.

 A guitar body typically requires 1 can of sealer, 1 can of color, and 4-6 cans of clear topcoat.

 - Use warm lacquer, not cold.
 Professionals spray warm lacquer to reduce spatters which require sanding.
 Warm your aerosol cans in a sink of warm tap water.

 - Spray multiple thin coats instead of one heavy coat.